“Camp is such a special place for kids to grow and discover who they are or want to be.” Sherrie Greenberg

 Once each session we run a special Boker Tzrif (Bunk Morning).
 As a bunk, campers sign up for a series of special bunk programs run by our specialty staff-members.
 When the Boker Tzrif arrives, campers get to spend an incredible morning with their bunk-mates, going to activities they would never get to do on a normal day of camp, like tie-dye and candy-sushi-making, and to visit some of their regular camp favorites like cooking, ropes, and the water trampoline!

 Camp Ramah believes that as campers get older, they should have opportunities to focus more intensely on their chosen areas of interest.
 That is why we offer our Tzad Bet (B-Side) campers a special program Kishroniyah, a mini-camp led by visiting professional instructors.
 Our experts have included a Harvard dance professor, the coaches of Basketball Stars of New York, a renowned pastry chef, a muralist, and other specialists in robotics, tennis, ultimate frisbee, flag football, a cappella, and more.
 The high level of instruction during Kishroniyah challenges our campers to achieve greater skills and more beautiful creations than they ever thought possible.
-Here is footage from our Kishroniyah Program:
+Click here to read about our 2018 Kishroniyah offerings

 Yom Berkshires/Yom Roo